talvanes/babel-minimal/README.md

 # Babel Minimal

-A modern Node.js project template using Babel for ES6+ support, with built-in code quality tools.
+A minimalistic Node.js project template using Babel for ES6+ support, focusing on modern JavaScript practices and built-in code quality tools.

 ## Features